Finesse/TestTaskOrderApplication/readme.md

 The application is an order form.
 In order to make an order, the user must:

 1. Specify his name and phone number
-2. Choose a tariff
+2. Choose a tariff and an address
-3. Choose the first day (from the days possible for the tariff) and an address
+3. Choose a start day (from the days possible for the tariff)

 When the order is made, all the client and the order data is stored in the database.